FaroukYahaya/CarrotQuest/README.md

-# 🐰 Rabbit Catcher
+# CarrotQuest

-Rabbit Catcher is a simple arcade-style game built with Pygame.
+CarrotQuest is a simple arcade-style game built with Pygame.
 You control a rabbit that moves left and right to catch falling carrots.
 Every carrot you catch increases your score.
 The game includes basic collision detection, sound effects, and animated sprites.

-## 🛠 Requirements
+## Requirements

 To run this game, you need to have: